 Q. Is it necessary to have work experience when applying? – It can be an advantage if an applicant has worked or volunteered in the sustainability-related fields, however, it is not a requirement.

-Q. If an applicant’s bachelor’s degree is not ready during the application time, is it still possible to apply? – An applicant’s bachelor’s degree certificate paper should be ready by 31 July 2016 in order to apply during the application period of 1 Dec 2015 – 15 Jan 2016.
+Q. If an applicant’s bachelor’s degree is not ready during the application time, is it still possible to apply? – Please check the details from here: applying to master’s programmes

-Q. Is there any tuition fee for CS master’s degree programme? – From the academic year 2017-2018, non-EU students will need to pay the tuition fee.
-Please check this page: http://www.aalto.fi/en/studies/fees_and_scholarships/
+Q. Is there any tuition fee for CS master’s degree programme? – From the academic year 2017-2018, non-EU students need to pay the tuition fee.
+Please check this page.

-Q. Is there any scholarship for CS master’s degree programme? – There will come some kind of scholarship system only for those students who need to pay the tuition fee.
-Please check this page: http://www.aalto.fi/en/studies/fees_and_scholarships/
+Q. Is there any scholarship for CS master’s degree programme? – There is a scholarship system only for those students who need to pay the tuition fee.
+Please check this page.

 Q. What are living costs like in Helsinki? – If you are accepted as our degree student, you have to pay for study materials (100-200 eur/term depending on courses) and the fee for student union (about 120 eur/year).
 You will need about 800 eur/month (including rent: student housing starts from 350 eur/month) for living.
 Please visit Aalto University’s living expenses page for more information.